AI Tools reviews

 What Is HeyGen Lip Sync?

 Remember those badly dubbed kung fu movies where the lips kept moving three seconds after the dialogue ended?
 HeyGen lip sync is basically the opposite of that beautiful disaster.
-It's an AI tool that makes your mouth move in perfect harmony with translated speech, creating the illusion that you actually speak the language.
+It's an AI-powered video translation tool that makes your mouth move in perfect harmony with translated speech, creating the illusion that you actually speak the language.

 Here's the deal: when you speak English and someone dubs it in Japanese, your mouth is still making English shapes.
 It looks weird.
 Like, "why is this person chewing invisible gum while speaking Japanese" weird.
 HeyGen's AI analyzes the new language's sounds and digitally adjusts your mouth movements to match.
 It's simultaneously fascinating and slightly creepy – in the best possible way.